-The tree-kangaroos are arboreal, spending their lives in trees, unlike other kangaroos that are terrestrial (living on the ground).
+The Tree-Kangaroo is arboreal, spending its life in trees, unlike other kangaroos that are terrestrial (living on the ground).

-Goodfellow’s Tree-Kangaroos are short and woolly with chestnut red fur, a brown face, yellowish cheeks and feet, a pale stomach, a long tail, and two golden stripes on its back.
+The Goodfellow’s Tree-Kangaroo is short and woolly with chestnut red fur, a brown face, yellowish cheeks and feet, a pale stomach, a long tail, and two golden stripes on its back.

 It is a good climber, wrapping its forelimbs around tree trunks.
 It can also slide down trees trunks.
 It can jump too, up to 30 feet (9 metres), even though its back legs are shorter than other ground kangaroos.
 Its feet are wider than ground kangaroos.

-Goodfellow’s Tree-Kangaroo feed on leaves of the Silkwood tree, as well as fruit, flowers, and grass.
-Therefore it is a ruminant herbivore.
+The Goodfellow’s Tree-Kangaroo feeds on the leaves of the Silkwood tree, as well as fruit, flowers, and grass.
+Therefore, it is a ruminant herbivore.